 Youth Mental Health First Aid is designed to teach school staff, health and human services workers, and other caring citizens how to help an adolescent (age 12-18) who is experiencing a mental health or addictions challenge or is in crisis.
 Youth Mental Health First Aid is primarily designed for adults who regularly interact with young people.
 The course introduces common mental health challenges for youth, reviews typical adolescent development, and teaches a 5-step action plan for how to help young people in both crisis and non-crisis situations.
 Topics covered include anxiety, depression, substance use, disorders in which psychosis may occur, disruptive behavior disorders (including AD/HD), and eating disorders.

 Attendees will collaborate and learn how to embrace the importance of strong teacher-student bonds and how they contribute to a positive learning environment inside their classrooms.
 Besides a short roundtable discussion, a brainstorming session will help teachers find all the right ingredients to promote positive engagement with their students.
-Of course there will cute handouts and snacks!
+Of course there will be cute handouts and snacks!